This post was first posted in 2018 and updated for media accuracy in 2021.

 Compass Coffee feels like DC and it’s not just because the walls (and coffee cups) are adorned with “Made in DC” logo art.
 What differentiates Compass Coffee from the excellent coffee craftsmanship at other DC locales like La Colombe, The Wydown, or The Coffee Bar?
 There are plenty of exemplary coffee shops in DC, sure, but somehow Compass Coffee emerged and staked a claim on the intangible notion that she belongs to DC and DC belongs to her.

 Third, going on the “real good” theme, Compass Coffee just feels, “real.”
-This realness seems to be one of the major reasons why Time Cupsoul proposes that Compass Coffee and DC go hand in hand this year.
+This realness seems to be one of the major reasons why time cupsoul proposes that Compass Coffee and DC go hand in hand.
 Many DC coffee shops attract specific types of patrons.
-That’s great; patrons, in addition to coffee, are factors that make a coffee shop unique and desirable, or even, undesirable.
-Compass Coffee, however, thus far, doesn’t seem to have groupies.
+That’s great; patrons make a coffee shop unique and desirable, or even, undesirable.
+Compass Coffee, however, thus far, doesn’t seem to have one type of groupies.
 What does this mean?
 A myriad of diverse patrons enjoy Compass Coffee, making its space unpredictable, unpretentious and 100 percent homely.
 This neighborly vibe at Compass Coffee evokes trustworthiness, and well, to put it simply, that’s (real) nice.

 Was this experience a cupsoul?

 Yes.
-Multiple experiences at Compass Coffee have affirmed that the shop does have the “Real Good Coffee” that its branding promises.
+Multiple experiences at Compass Coffee (at different locations across the city, including Shaw and Georgetown) have affirmed that the shop does have the “Real Good Coffee” that its branding promises.
 Real Good Coffee.
 Real Good Customer Service… Real.
+By the way, check out their story; Compass Coffee was started by two Marines!
+They offer discounts every day for those who serve or served in the United States Armed Forces.

 Would I put Compass Coffee’s business card in the time cupsoul?